Sponsorship

 What is the income requirement for Canadian family sponsorship?

-Minimum income requirements apply to some sponsorship applications, including parents, grandparents, eligible orphaned relatives, or those eligible under the “lonely Canadian” policy.
+Certain sponsorship applications, such as those from parents, grandparents, eligible orphaned relatives, or those qualified under the “lonely Canadian” policy, have minimum income criteria.

 These sponsors must meet the Minimum Necessary Income (MNI) required for the size of their family unit, and must also provide Canada Revenue Agency-issued Notices of Assessment (NOA) as proof that they have met the required MNI for at least three consecutive years.